 Who We Are

-We are a non-profit organization that has a food pantry, offers rental and utilities assistance requests and provides transitional housing in Laramie, WY.
+We are a non-profit organization that houses a food pantry, offers rental and utilities assistance requests and provides transitional housing in Laramie, WY.

 Interfaith-Good Samaritan has been an evolving part of the Laramie community fabric since its